idptools/metapredict/docs/getting_started.rst

 If you use metapredict for your work, please cite the metapredict paper -

 Emenecker RJ, Griffith D, Holehouse AS, metapredict: a fast, accurate, and easy-to-use predictor of consensus disorder and structure, Biophysical Journal (2021), doi: https:// doi.org/10.1016/j.bpj.2021.08.039.

+Additionally, if you are using V2 (which is now the default) please make this clear in methods section.
+You should not feel obliged to cite the `V2 preprint <https://www.biorxiv.org/content/10.1101/2022.06.06.494887v2>`_, and this pre-print exists soley so we could fully document the changes and test some edge cases in an accessible and clear way.

 Installation